Fact-checked by the Snapmessages editorial team

 Spyware must transmit captured messages and media to a remote server, which uses your cellular or Wi-Fi data.
 Check your monthly data usage in your phone’s settings and compare it to previous months.
 A sudden unexplained increase of 10–50 MB or more per day with no new apps or streaming habits is a concrete red flag.

-On Android devices, navigate to Settings → Network → Data Usage to see which apps are consuming background data.
-On iOS, go to Settings → Cellular and review the list of apps with cellular data enabled.
-Look for unfamiliar app names consuming data in the background.
+Android users can navigate to Settings → Network → Data Usage to see which apps are consuming background data.
+Review the list carefully and look for unfamiliar app names consuming data in the background.
+On iOS, go to Settings → Cellular and review which apps have cellular data enabled.

 Many stalkerware apps disguise themselves under generic system-sounding names like “System Service,” “Phone Monitor,” or “SyncManager” to avoid detection.
-If you see an unfamiliar app consuming significant background data, do not assume it is legitimate just because the name sounds technical.
+An unfamiliar app consuming significant background data should not be assumed legitimate just because its name sounds technical.

 Unusual Device Behavior